adamsprompt/Build-a-Real-Time-IDS---Utilize-Python-and-Open-Source-Libraries/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-uilding the Core IDS Components
+Building the Core IDS Components
 Our IDS will comprise of four main components:

 A packet capture system